mozilla-mobile/firefox-ios/CONTRIBUTING.md

 #### Swift style
 * iOS engineers at Mozilla are still in the process of defining Mozilla's Swift guidelines.
 Currently, we're working through Swiftlint rules that members on the team agree should be enabled.
 Then we will pursue further rules we'd like to implement.
-* In general, as of 2023, Swift code should follow the conventions listed at https://github.com/raywenderlich/swift-style-guide, with the understanding that this is a loose standard.
+* In general, as of 2023, Swift code should follow the conventions listed at [Swift style guide](https://github.com/raywenderlich/swift-style-guide), with the understanding that this is a loose standard.
   * Exception: we use 4-space indentation instead of 2.
 * We use [Swiftlint rules](https://github.com/mozilla-mobile/firefox-ios/blob/main/.swiftlint.yml) in both local and CI builds to ensure comformance to accepted rules.
 You can run Swiftlint locally by installing it [locally with Homebrew](https://github.com/realm/SwiftLint#using-homebrew).
 Swiftlint will then be run through Xcode Build Phases on the Client target.